OpenBankProject/OBP-API/README.md

             zookeeper.connect=host1:2181,host2:2181,host3:2181

-* Start the kafka broker daemons on all the machines
+* Start the kafka broker daemons on all the machines:

             bin/kafka-server-start.sh config/server.properties &

 * Create the topics: